cloudmesh-community/book/chapters/msg/mqtt.md

 ### Results

-The two raspberry pis subscribe connect to the broker and subscribe with different topics.
+The two Raspberry Pis subscribe connect to the broker and subscribe with different topics.
 The raspberry pis wait for any messages from the broker.
 A publisher program that connects to the broker publishes messages to the broker for the topics that the two raspberry pis had